AlfonsNavarro/lab/pages/dissemination.md

 Additionally, selected students can perform In person Travel Exchange.
 Our lab have hosted the following students:

-- Philipp Menauer - University of Munich, September-November 2023.
+- Philipp Menauer - Medical student from University of Munich, September-November 2023.

 **Participation in Conferences with ICEP group:**